Z-o-o/yakuza-7-randomizer/README.md

-# Yakuza: Like a Dragon Enemy Randomizer
+# Yakuza: Like a Dragon Randomizer
-A modification for Yakuza: Like A Dragon (A.K.A Yakuza 7) that randomizes enemies and scales them accordingly throughout the game.
+A modification for Yakuza: Like A Dragon (A.K.A Yakuza 7) that randomizes enemies and skills.
+Scales enemies accordingly throughout the game.

 # A Warning on Stability:
-This version (0.1.3) is mostly stable, every fight in the game should be completable.
+This version (0.1.4) is mostly stable, every fight in the game should be completable.
-If your game crashes, softlocks, etc. when trying to fight a specific enemy, then my best suggestion would be to let me know on either the Yakuza Modding Discord Mod-Feedback or leave a reply on the mod page detailing what enemy you were trying to fight, and if possible inlcude your modified Randomizer mod folder.
-After sending me feedback then regenerate your enemies as this should randomize the enemy that was causing issues away (hopefully for the rest of your playthrough).
+If your game crashes, softlocks, etc. when trying to fight a specific enemy or use a specific skill, then my best suggestion would be to let me know on either the Yakuza Modding Discord Mod-Feedback or leave a reply on the mod page detailing what enemy you were trying to fight or what skill you were trying to use, and if possible inlcude your modified Randomizer mod folder.
+After sending me feedback then regenerate your enemies/skills as this should randomize the enemy/skill that was causing issues away (hopefully for the rest of your playthrough).

 # How to use (Ryu Mod Manager):
  ## Step 1: